ChemistCoder90/Email-Account-Generator-By-JAVA/README.md

 ![image alt](https://github.com/ChemistCoder90/Email-Account-Generator-By-JAVA/blob/e2ac3e043611f9a99d212eb5b04a6ac178a24a22/Problem%20Statement.png)

-Run On Terminal(Navigate to directory): javac EmailApp.java && java EmailApp
+Run On Terminal(Navigate to directory): javac Main.java && java Main

 What's New(for me):
 1. Taking a Password as input. but while typing, character will not show.